The Independent Placenta Encapsulation Network

 In late 2009, IPEN director and lead training Instructor Lynnea Shrief first offered placenta remedy training to midwives and doulas in her home in Surrey.
 Lynnea and her team of IPEN instructors have trained over 250 women and men since.
 IPEN Certified placenta specialists have served thousands of women around the world, working together in a collaborative effort to change the way our modern world views this precious, powerful organ.

-IPEN's new and improved 3 part program, launched in summer 2015, combines an interactive online theory course and personal hands-on practical training with one of our 5 IPEN Instructors located in 6 different countries, on 3 different continents around the world.
+IPEN's new and improved 3 part program, launched in summer 2015, combines an interactive online theory course and personal hands-on practical training with one of our 7 IPEN Instructors located in 4 different countries.
 We also guide you through food safety and infection control training with reputable third party organisations online.

 IPEN certified placenta specialists are recognised by midwives, doulas, obstetricians, hospitals and birth support workers across the globe for their extensive level of birth, placenta, post-natal health and food safety knowledge and experience.
 Because IPEN doesn't train just anyone, our prerequisites for joining our training program set us apart from other training providers.
 Mothers served by IPEN Certified specialists can be sure they are supported by experienced and compassionate women who are firmly integrated within their local birth and health care community.

 Combining efforts with 4 UK foods safety experts, 2 leading UK food safety microbiologists and Jena University Placenta Lab in Germany, IPEN has put together a comprehensive Food Safety Management System (HACCP - Hazard Analysis Critical Control Points) for the safe preparation of human placenta for consumption in 5 different remedies intended for the mothers own use after birth.
 IPEN certified placenta specialists can access the latest version of important document and implement IPEN's HACCP into their working practice when joining the Placenta Remedies Network upon completion of their training.
-This document is necessary when seeking approval for your food business from your local Environmental Health Office.
-Currently, Brighton Council, Winchester Council and West Hampshire Borough Council have all approved IPEN Certified specialists using the IPEN FSMS/HACCP.
+This document is necessary when registering your food business with your local Environmental Health Office.

 Stay in touch